lukfd/enpy/README.md

 #### tests

 I have used the tutorial example and the `example.py` code that I have used in my Network Model course.
 Me and my teamate have analyzed the data from the dataset of a list of recepies that contains a list of ingredients.
 The original dataset is available at [https://www.kaggle.com/kaggle/recipe-ingredients-dataset](https://www.kaggle.com/kaggle/recipe-ingredients-dataset).
 In the tutorial and in the example code we have used a smaller `train.json` dataset, which is composed as:

+When I test on my local machined I had trouble importing the module.
+So I had to run the example.py from the base path.
+Then I had to have all the paths as `./tests/filetes/` as consequence.

 #### Packages Dependancies